CLI Scripts as Agent Tools: Return Only What Matters¶

 Write thin wrapper scripts that pre-filter system output so agents receive a decision-ready summary rather than raw command output to parse.

-When an agent runs kubectl get pods, it receives hundreds of lines for a production cluster but may need only pod names and states.
-Context engineering (Anthropic) identifies tool output as a direct context expenditure — the agent processes everything returned, useful or not.
-Anthropic reports a related pattern where executing code that filters MCP tool output before returning it to the model cut a representative workload from 150,000 to 2,000 tokens.
-Scripts that pre-filter at the source reduce that expenditure.
+When an agent runs kubectl get pods, it receives hundreds of lines for a production cluster.
+It may need only pod names and states.
+Context engineering (Anthropic) treats tool output as a direct context cost — the agent processes everything returned, useful or not.
+Anthropic reports a related pattern: executing code that filters MCP tool output before returning it to the model cut a representative workload from 150,000 to 2,000 tokens.
+Scripts that pre-filter at the source cut that cost.

 Write a wrapper script that runs the underlying command and returns only what the agent needs for the next decision: